On this page you'll find some of the software, hardware, and technical documentation that I've created.

 IFSwitch is a small utility that allows one to dynamically choose the network settings of a Linux system.
 It is designed primarily for laptop users who want to easily change their network address depending on whether they are at home, at work, etc.

 ISpy is a simple network monitoring tool for Linux and Unix systems.
 It watches a user-defined set of ports and sends an email alert when any of the monitored ports changes status.
-I used this for monitoring before I started using Netsaint.
+I used this for monitoring before I started using Netsaint (offsite link).